dart-lang/site-www/src/_tutorials/web/low-level-html/connect-dart-html.md

 a list of elements&mdash;`List<Element>`&mdash;all of which match the provided selector.

-### Accessing nullable properties
+### Using nullable properties

-Since DOM elements may not be present on the page at a given time, the `querySelector()` function returns a nullable result, indicated by `Element?` being suffixed with a `?`.
+Because DOM elements might be missing, the `querySelector()` function returns a nullable result, as indicated by the `?` in the function's return type (`Element?`).
-If the result is `null`,
-that indicates there is no element which matches the specified CSS selector.
+A `null` return value means that no element matches the specified CSS selector.

-To access the `text` property on a returned `Element?`, the type must be promoted to `Element`.
+To use the `text` property of a returned `Element?`, the type must be promoted to `Element`.
-Since we manually wrote our HTML, and it is unchanging, you can use the [null assertion operator](/null-safety/understanding-null-safety#null-assertion-operator) (`!`) to access properties on the `Element` type.
+Because we wrote the HTML and know that the element is always present, we can use the
+[null assertion operator](/null-safety/understanding-null-safety#null-assertion-operator) (`!`)
+when referring to the element's properties:

 {% prettify dart tag=pre+code %}
 querySelector('#RipVanWinkle')[!!!].text = 'Wake up, sleepy head!';
 {% endprettify %}

-If the element with the `#RipVanWinkle` ID is not guaranteed to be present in the DOM, you can instead use the conditional member access operator (`?.`) to only set `text` if the returned element is not `null`.
+If the element with the `#RipVanWinkle` ID isn't guaranteed to be present in the DOM, you can instead use the conditional member access operator (`?.`) to set `text` only if the returned element is not `null`:

 {% prettify dart tag=pre+code %}
 querySelector('#RipVanWinkle')[!!!].text = 'Wake up, sleepy head!';